 Fortinet and VMware team up, take on data centre security

-Fortinet has collaborated with VMware to bring a new cybersecurity offering to Software-Defined Data Centres (SDDC).
+Fortinet has collaborated with VMware to bring a new cybersecurity offering to Software-Defined Data Centers (SDDC).

-“Software-defined networks and data centres are poised to be the ‘technology de jour’ for larger enterprises and service providers,” says Jon McGettigan, Fortinet senior director Australia, NZ and South Pacific Islands.
+“Software-defined networks and data centers are poised to be the ‘technology de jour’ for larger enterprises and service providers,” says Jon McGettigan, Fortinet senior director Australia, NZ and South Pacific Islands.

 “As such, IT managers will be looking for agile security solutions that can provide scalable protection regardless of physical location.

-“Additionally, as virtualised networks and data centres become more complex, management becomes more of an issue.
+“Additionally, as virtualised networks and data centers become more complex, management becomes more of an issue.

 “Fortinet’s tight integration with NSX means that IT managers can now have ‘single pane of glass’ visibility into the distributed networks that provides even more control over network operations,” he says.

-“Fortinet has been working closely with VMware to arm customers with the same level of cybersecurity inside the data centre as they do at the perimeter.
+“Fortinet has been working closely with VMware to arm customers with the same level of cybersecurity inside the data center as they do at the perimeter.

 “FortiGate VMX demonstrates our commitment to the VMware partnership and ecosystem as well as our customer’s security requirements,” McGettigan says.